Su7/SuQS/README.md

 Usage :

 We assume YourTextFile is a simple, UNIX-formatted text file.
-In the program directory, type (without the quotes...) "cat YourTextFile | ./projet" in a terminal to get the YourTextFile file alphabetically ordered.
+In the program directory, type (without the quotes...) "cat YourTextFile | ./projet" in a terminal to get the YourTextFile file alphabetically ordered in the standard output.

 License :